Hyperbolic Fuzzy C-Means with Adaptive Weight-based Filtering for Efficient Clustering: Preliminaries

 \subsection{Hyperbolic space}

 A Hyperbolic space, represented as $\mathbb{H}^{n}$, is a non-Euclidean space of dimension $n$ which is characterized as a simply-connected Riemannian manifold with a constant negative sectional curvature $-1$.
-The Killing-Hopf Theorem \cite{lee2006riemannian} affirms that any two such Riemannian manifolds are isometrically equivalent.
-We will briefly discuss four of them here.
+The Killing-Hopf theorem \cite{lee2006riemannian} affirms that any two such Riemannian manifolds are isometrically equivalent.
+We will briefly discuss the Poincaré Disc Model here.